vbruder/VolumeRendererCL/README.md

 # Description #

-An interactive, cross platform volume renderer (ray caster and path tracer) based on the OpenCL compute API.
+An interactive, cross platform volume renderer based on the OpenCL compute API.
+More specifically, a front-to-back ray casting algorithm with regular step size is used to evaluate an emission/absoption model for voxel data in regular grids (scalar density field).
+Alternatively, a path tracer based on Woodcock tracking may be used for rendering (experimental).
-It features early ray termination, object order (and image order) empty space skipping, local illumination, and various gradient based shading techniques.
+The volume renderer features early ray termination, object order (and image order) empty space skipping, local illumination, and various gradient based shading techniques.
 The rederer is designed to run interactive on the GPU in single node environments.
+The data set size is limited by available GPU memory.
 Execution on CPU is possible but not recommended due to severe performance issues.

-The code is structured in the following parts:
+The code is structured as followed:
 - *kernel*: OpenCL C parallel volume rendering kernel
 - *core*: C++ interface to volume rendering kernel
 - *oclutils*: utilities for setting up OpenCL and OpenCL-OpenGL interop